Let’s Give LED Some LOVE

 The Brilliance of Light Therapy

-The origin story: NASA, yes, the space program — it is responsible for the glowing device many of us now own and use to keep us looking, well, incredible.
-NASA scientists were trying to find a solution to keep plants thriving in space and turned to plant biology experts for answers.
-Research on LED not only showed marked success with our green friends but also with tissue healing in humans.
-Cool, right?
+The origin of the medical usage of LED and infrared light begins with NASA, the space program, and household name.
+Believe it or not, the glowing devices we use on our skin were originally used by astronauts in space!
+It began when NASA scientists were trying to find a solution to keep plants thriving in space and turned to plant biology experts for answers.
+Research on LED not only showed marked success with our green friends but gave way to reveal that it promotes tissue healing in humans, too.
+From there, it was only a matter of time before its effects on the skin were documented in scientific terms.